This year, more than ever, families are asking:

 - Picnic Areas

-Golf is a great outdoor activity to play outide.
+Golf is a great outdoor activity to play outside.
 Golf can be fun for the WHOLE family because there are golf courses, mini-golf courses, disc golf courses, and driving ranges in our county!
+Some mini-golf courses may close in late summer/early fall, but disc golf courses and other golf courses usually remain open into the fall.

-- Camping is open for Waukesha County Park campgrounds starting May 26.
+- Camping is open for Waukesha County Park campgrounds.
 View details in the camp section of this County Park guide.

-- For State Park camping locations, all campgrounds, day use facilities (shelters and amphitheaters) and marina boat slips are closed through June 7.
+- For State Park camping locations, all campgrounds, day use facilities (shelters and amphitheaters) and marina boat slips are open.

 - You can always pop up a tent in your living room or backyard for a fun at-home camping experience.